 Among them were the drug dealers, brothers David and Charles “Heavy” Stokes, who picked Schand’s photo from a lineup and identified him as the gunman.
 In his lawsuit, he alleged Springfield investigators had “showed a photo of Schand wearing sunglasses to one of the drug dealers and told him that Schand ‘had shot Ms. Seymour,’ the Hartford Courant reported.
 That’s when detectives allegedly inserted Schand’s headshot into a stack of photos, handed the stack to the drug dealer and asked if he recognized the gunman.
 The drug dealer picked Schand’s photo.

-Years later, several witnesses who had testified against him, including “Heavy” Stokes, reacted their statements, saying detectives had coerced them into lying.
+Years later, several witnesses who had testified against him, including “Heavy” Stokes, retracted their statements, saying detectives had coerced them into lying.

 Schand was officially released from prison on Oct.
 4, 2013, and his conviction overturned.
 Initially, the state agreed to pay the wrongfully accused man $450,000.
 However, officials didn’t admit any wrongdoing, nor did they apologize for robbing him of 27 years of his life.